 Around the world, there are approximately 60 million people who take part in golf regularly throughout the year.
 Whilst there are no statistics on how many suffer from pain, there is a large percentage who do suffer, whether it is chronic or acute in nature.
 If this is occurring to you there is no reason for this to continue, and appropriate measures should be made to get this sorted.

-As you already know golf, whilst a hard sport mentally, it can take an even harder toll on your body.
+As you already know golf, whilst a hard sports mentally & physically pain, it can take an even harder toll on your body.
 Whilst watching others with their golf swing, it’s not hard to see that it can cause a detrimental affect on your body, especially your spine.
 The most common injuries attributed to golf are back pain, golfers elbow, tennis elbow, shoulder pain, carpel tunnel syndrome, wrist impaction syndrome and plantar fasciitis, just to name a few.

 Why do these injuries occur?